Marker Logo

 Inscription.
 A critical point in the bitter cavalry actions during Longstreet's withdrawal to winter quarters near Morristown.
 The 1st Brig., 1st Cav.
 Div., Army of the Cumberland, coming from the NW through Dandridge, was attacked at Hays' Ferry, four mi.
 NE, by Confederates of Russell's Brig., and driven back through Dandridge to New Market, 12 mi.
 NW.
 The Federals lost a gun and caisson, with minor personnel casualties.

 Erected by Tennessee Historical Commission.
-(Marker Number 1C49.)
+(Marker Number 1C 49.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Tennessee Historical Commission series list.

 Location.
 36° 0.97′ N, 83° 24.927′ W. Marker is in Dandridge, Tennessee, in Jefferson County.
-Marker is on Tennessee Route 92.
+It is on Tennessee Route 92.
 Marker is located in downtown Dandridge, across from the Jefferson County Dept. of Education.
 Touch for map.
 Marker is in this post office area: Dandridge TN 37725, United States of America.
 Touch for directions.

 Click or scan to see